Infini-AI-Lab/lm-evaluation-harness/measuring_ppl/readme.md

 ## Usage

 Before using the script, please check whether there are essential packages that are missing.
-You can simply do that by running the following line of code `pip install requirements.txt`.
+You can simply do that by running the following line of code `pip install -r requirements.txt`.

 Please run `python measuring_ppl.py --loading_from_checkpoint <arg1> --max_length <arg2> --batch_size <arg3> --dataset_name <arg4>`